Up-Mods/LibZoomer/README.md

 # LibZoomer

 A library that allows other mods to create zooms and custom spyglasses easily.
-The target is Minecraft 1.17+, since that version introduces spyglasses.
+The currrent supported versions are Minecraft 1.17 snapshots, since that version introduces spyglasses.

 ## Usage

-Calm down, the mod isn't ready yet!
-Also, don't use it as an API yet, the initial release still have to come and I won't have mercy on the API.
+**WARNING:** This API is still not polished enough for a 1.0.0 release, expect breaking changes on the 0.X.X releases.

+LibZoomer provides zooming through zoom instances, which contains three sub-instances: transition modes, mouse modifiers and zoom overlays.
+A zoom instance can be created with different subinstances, which can be either provided by the library or implemented by the mod itself.
+In order to a zoom instance to be functional, it must be registered by the ZoomRegistry.
+In order to make the instance zoom in, the instance's zoom state must be set to true, which can be done using the `setZoom` method, the vice-versa can be done by setting it to false.

+A better guide will be written later, feel free to take a look on this mod's testmod if you want an example.

 ## Download